svmiller/steveproj/README.md

 [installing or updating Xcode from the App Store](https://stackoverflow.com/questions/10265742/how-to-install-make-and-gcc-on-a-mac) through the popular [`Homebrew` package manager](https://brew.sh) should also do this.
-Ubuntu (Linux) users who, for some reason, don’t already have this installed can install it via
+Linux users in the Debian family (prominently: Ubuntu) who, for some reason, don’t already have this installed can install it via `sudo apt-get install build-essential` or
-`sudo apt-get install build-essential` or `sudo apt-get -y install make` in a console.
+`sudo apt-get -y install make` in a console.
+Linux users in the Red Hat family (prominently: Fedora) should be able to install it by way of `sudo yum install yum-utils` or `dnf install @development-tools`.
+However, it seems impossible that these would not already be installed on most Linux distributions these days.
+No matter, `make -v` should confirm its presence after one of these installation paths.

 Windows users will invariably have to install it since it will not come by default. [*The Carpentries* has a